 Vasily Petrenko is set to become Music Director of the Royal Philharmonic Orchestra (RPO).
 The 42-year-old Russian conductor will commence his tenure at the beginning of the 2021–22 Season, initially for five years.
 His appointment stands as a major landmark in the Orchestra’s history, signalling its determination to broaden the audience for orchestral music while enhancing its reputation as one of the world’s most versatile ensembles.

-The maestro will become the RPO’s Music Director Designate in August 2020, after he leaves his current role as Chief Conductor of the Oslo Philharmonic Orchestra.
+The maestro became the RPO’s Music Director Designate in August 2020, after leaving his role as Chief Conductor of the Oslo Philharmonic Orchestra.
 He will conclude his term as Chief Conductor of the Royal Liverpool Philharmonic Orchestra (RLPO) in July 2021, closing a fifteen-year period during which he has drawn critical acclaim, global recognition and significantly increased audiences across the region.

 Vasily Petrenko made his debut with the RPO at the Royal Albert Hall in March 2016 delivering a powerful interpretation of Mahler’s Symphony No.2, ‘Resurrection’.
-His rapport with the Orchestra’s players was confirmed in April last year when he returned to conduct Verdi’s Requiem at Southbank Centre’s Royal Festival Hall.
-Across the forthcoming two Seasons, he will conduct the RPO for performances in London and will lead the Orchestra on international tours to Europe and Asia.
+His rapport with the Orchestra’s players was confirmed in April 2017 when he returned to conduct Verdi’s Requiem at Southbank Centre’s Royal Festival Hall and in a subsequent acclaimed 2019 performance of Strauss' Ein Heldenleben also at the Royal Festival Hall.
+Across the forthcoming seasons, he will conduct the RPO for performances in London and will lead the Orchestra on international tours to Europe and Asia.

 Vasily Petrenko was born in 1976 and started his music education at the St Petersburg Capella Boys Music School – the oldest music school in Russia.
 He then studied at the St Petersburg Conservatoire and has also participated in masterclasses with such major figures as Ilya Musin, Mariss Jansons and Yuri Temirkanov.
 Following considerable success in a number of international conducting competitions, including the Fourth Prokofiev Conducting Competition in St Petersburg (2003), First Prize in the Shostakovich Choral Conducting Competition in St Petersburg (1997) and First Prize in the Sixth Cadaques International Conducting Competition in Spain, he was appointed Chief Conductor of the St Petersburg State Academic Symphony Orchestra from 2004 to 2007.

-Petrenko is Chief Conductor of the Oslo Philharmonic Orchestra (appointed in 2013–14), Chief Conductor of the Royal Liverpool Philharmonic Orchestra (a position he adopted in 2009 as a continuation of his period as Principal Conductor which commenced in 2006), Chief Conductor of the European Union Youth Orchestra (since 2015) and Principal Guest Conductor of the State Academic Symphony Orchestra of Russia (since 2016).
-He has also served as Principal Conductor of the National Youth Orchestra of Great Britain from 2009 to 2013, and Principal Guest Conductor of the Mikhailovsky Theatre (formerly the Mussorgsky Memorial Theatre of the St Petersburg State Opera and Ballet) where he began his career as Resident Conductor from 1994 to 1997.
+Petrenko is Chief Conductor of the Royal Liverpool Philharmonic Orchestra (a position he adopted in 2009 as a continuation of his period as Principal Conductor which commenced in 2006), Chief Conductor of the European Union Youth Orchestra (since 2015) and Principal Guest Conductor of the State Academic Symphony Orchestra of Russia (since 2016).
+He has also served as Chief Conductor of the Oslo Philharmonic Orchestra (from 2013 to 2020), Principal Conductor of the National Youth Orchestra of Great Britain from 2009 to 2013, and Principal Guest Conductor of the Mikhailovsky Theatre (formerly the Mussorgsky Memorial Theatre of the St Petersburg State Opera and Ballet) where he began his career as Resident Conductor from 1994 to 1997.

 He has worked with many of the world’s most prestigious orchestras including the London Symphony Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, Russian National Orchestra, Orchestre National de France, Czech Philharmonic Orchestra, Finnish Radio Symphony Orchestra, NHK Symphony Orchestra in Tokyo and Sydney Symphony Orchestra.
 He has appeared at the Edinburgh Festival with the Oslo Philharmonic Orchestra, and the Grafenegg Festival with the European Union Youth Orchestra and the State Academic Symphony of Russia, and made frequent appearances at the BBC Proms.
 Recent years have seen a series of highly successful North American debuts, including the Philadelphia Orchestra, Los Angeles Philharmonic Orchestra, and the San Francisco, Boston, Chicago, Montreal and St Louis Symphony orchestras, and appearances at the Aspen and Ravinia summer festivals.
 He also made acclaimed debuts with the Pittsburgh Symphony Orchestra and with the Cleveland Orchestra at the Blossom Festival.